WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/placeholders.md

 For example, *`POST_ID`* represents a post ID in a code example, command, and example output.
 In example output, *`VERSION`* represents the version of a plugin, theme, or software; the reader is not expected to set this to a specific value.

 This page explains how to format placeholder variables in commands and code examples.
-For more information about other code-related documentation, see [Code in text](), [Code examples](), and [Command line interface syntax]().
+For more information about other code-related documentation, see [Code in text](https://make.wordpress.org/docs/style-guide/developer-content/code-in-text/), [Code examples](https://make.wordpress.org/docs/style-guide/developer-content/code-examples/), and [Command-line syntax](https://make.wordpress.org/docs/style-guide/developer-content/command-line-syntax/).

 ## Placeholder variables